Efficient Two Photon Generation from an Emitter in a Cavity: Steady State Results

-The relationship between the efficiency and the emission rates, and \(\kappa_2\), is illustrated in Figure \ref{fig: kappa2g1}.
-The TPE rate and efficiency $\eta$ both reach their peak values at $\kappa_2 \approx g_1$, as shown in subfigures (a) and (b).
-This is in agreement with the analytical model, which predicts that both $\eta$ and the TPE rate are maximized when $\kappa_2=g_1$.
-This peak is asymmetric i.e., $\eta$ decreases slowly for $\kappa_2>g_1$, and sharply for $\kappa_2<g_1$.
-The peak value of the efficiency is $35\%$, which is $7$ times higher than the efficiency of SPDC\cite{SPDC_eff}.
-The maxima of $\eta$ and $T$ also corresponds to a minima of the $O$ and $L$, as seen in subfigure (c).
-Furthermore, the minima of $L$ at $\kappa_2=g_1$ also corresponds to the maxima of the ground state population ($\langle \ket{g}\bra{g} \rangle$).
-Thus, optimal two-photon generation occurs at $\kappa_2 \approx g_1$, coinciding with the simultaneous enhancement of two-photon emission efficiency,rate and the ground state population, and suppression of one-photon emission and emitter decay rate.\\
+The dependence of efficiency and emission rates on the decay rate of $\omega_0/2$ mode (\(\kappa_2\)), is illustrated in Figure \ref{fig: kappa2g1}.
+As shown in figures 3(a) and 3(b) respectively, the TPE rate and efficiency $\eta$ first increase with $\kappa_2$, achieve maximum values around $\kappa_2 \approx g_1$, and then decrease with further increase in $\kappa_2$.
+This can be explained as follows.
+At very low values of $\kappa_2$, the cavity mode in $\omega_0/2$ is almost closed, leading to a low TPE rate and efficiency.
+For very large values of $\kappa_2$, the effective density of states around $\omega_0/2$ becomes small, again resulting in a poor TPE efficiency.
+This is also in agreement with the analytical model Eqs.(\ref{eta_P},\ref{T_P}), which predicts that the $\eta$ and the TPE rate are maximized when $\kappa_2=g_1$.
+The peak value of efficiency is observed to be $35\%$, which is several times higher than the efficiency of SPDC \cite{SPDC_eff}.
+This peak is asymmetric around the optimal point, as $\eta$ decreases slowly for $\kappa_2>g_1$, and sharply for $\kappa_2<g_1$.
+The OPE and the atomic loss rates as a function of $\kappa_2$ are plotted in figure 3(c) by blue and green curves, respectively.
+Both the curves have a minima around $\kappa_2=g_1$.
+Furthermore, the minima of the atomic loss rate also corresponds to the maxima of the population in the ground state ($\langle \ket{g}\bra{g} \rangle$).
+Thus, an optimal two-photon generation rate is achieved at $\kappa_2 \approx g_1$, and coincides with the simultaneous enhancement of the two-photon emission efficiency rate and the ground state population, and suppression of the one-photon emission and emitter decay rate.\\